Ferase/SwampSwap/README.md

 Before installing Swamp Swap, you must install croc for your system.
 Brief instructions will be given below for Windows due to the convineicne of `winget`, but you should refer to the [official install guide](https://github.com/schollz/croc#install) for all other systems since there are several distributions and package managers on which croc is available for macOS, Linux, Conda, Docker, and more.

-Note that you can also obtain releases from [croc's releases page](https://github.com/schollz/croc/releases/latest) and use those instead of anything from any of the package managers.
+Note that you can also obtain releases from [croc's releases page](https://github.com/schollz/croc/releases/latest) and use those instead of anything from any of the package managers, though it's not as convenient as getting ti from a package manager and could requrie advanced setup for your system in certain cases.

 ### On Windows